-Step on two hemispheres at the Mitad del Mundo
+Step on Two Hemispheres at the Mitad del Mundo

 Mitad del Mundo or “Middle of the World” is another popular attraction in Ecuador that’s located outside of Quito.
 This is where the equator line can be found, which separates the southern and the northern hemisphere of the Earth.
 Also known as the middle of the world – Latitude 0-0-0.

-Hike the Quilotoa and walk around the lagoon
+Hike the Quilotoa Lagoon and Walk Around

 Walking around the Quilotoa lagoon is one of the most adventurous things to do in Ecuador.
 With a summit of 12,841 feet, hiking towards the Quilotoa is an adventure in itself.
-Yet, once you get to the top and walk around the greenish blue lagoon, you’ll realize that all your effort is definitely worth it!
+Yet, once you get to the top and walk around the greenish-blue lagoon, you’ll realize that all your effort is definitely worth it!

-Be adventurous at the Baños de Agua Santa
+Be Adventurous at the Baños de Agua Santa

 Dubbed as the gateway to the Amazon, the Baños de Agua Santa is known for its fascinating natural landscapes.
 It’s filled with a wealth of adventure spots that consist of a mountainous area with stunning rivers and waterfalls.
 You can take part in white-water rafting at the Pastaza River that goes into the Amazon Basin or join one of the adventurous activities near the canyon, such as hiking, rappelling and climbing.